Published on 27 April, 2021 | 3,190 views | 21 minutes read

 If you have a Paid Plan: Such personal information may include all of the information above, plus credit card details (stored by Stripe, not by us), and full name for billing details.

 In addition to the above, we may use and store information about Visitors.
-This is anonymised and aggregated in high quantities, and we remove any personal information as we are interested in the “how” not the “who”.
+This is anonymized and aggregated in high quantities, and we remove any personal information as we are interested in the “how” not the “who”.

-This includes information on how the Dope.Link Service is accessed and used by Users and End Users, as well as usernames and passwords, internet protocol (“IP”) addresses (and geographic information from an IP address), browser types, time zone settings, the time spent on webpages, unique device identifiers and other diagnostic data.
+This includes information on how the Leaf Service is accessed and used by Users and End Users, as well as usernames and passwords, internet protocol (“IP”) addresses (and geographic information from an IP address), browser types, time zone settings, the time spent on webpages, unique device identifiers and other diagnostic data.

 This includes your preferences in receiving marketing communications from us.